 The best written cover letter is worthless if no one sees it!

-No matter which format you choose, there is a definite art of knowing what to put in your letters, applications, CVs, resumes and cover letters.
+No matter which format you choose, there is a definite art of knowing what to put in your international job application, CV or resume and cover letter, and what to leave out of your job application.
 Remember that your main goal is to grab the interest of your reader.
 You do not want to overwhelm them, yet you want to avoid being screened out in the initial stages.
 Put as much as in as you need to pick their interest.

-There is information that you should think about leaving out of your job applications:
+There is information that you should think about leaving out of your job application:

 - Salary expectations and history (unless absolutely demanded by the employer).

 - Personal details such as your age, height, weight, marital status, country of origin, religion, criminal record or health.

 - Details that do not relate to the position that you are applying for.